 - 1717: An intense storm dumped snow across New England (records range from 3 feet to drifts 25 feet high).
-For more than a century, this storm was referred to as “The Great Snow.”
-Mobility between New York and Boston became almost impossible.
-Only a single determined postal runner was able to make the journey from one city to another after he abandoned his horse for some snow shoes.
+For over a century, this storm was referred to as “The Great Snow.”
+Moving between New York and Boston became almost impossible.
+Only a single determined postal runner was able to journey from one city to another after he abandoned his horse for some snow shoes.

-- 1772: Known as “The Washington and Jefferson Snowstorm”, this storm famously trapped both founding fathers in their homes as 3 feet of snow covered Maryland and Virginia.
+- 1772: Known as “The Washington and Jefferson Snowstorm”, this storm famously trapped each founding father in their homes as 3 feet of snow covered Maryland and Virginia.

 - 1888: The “Blizzard of ‘88” plunged areas of the country below 0° F and stranded several cities in deep snow drifts.
-Transportation and communication came to a complete standstill, and New York City suffered the most critical damage.
+Transportation and communication completely stood still, and New York City suffered the critical damage.

-- 1967: A series of record breaking storms off Lake Michigan crippled the mid-west city of Chicago.
+- 1967: A series of record breaking storms off Lake Michigan crippled Chicago.
 23 inches of snow stranded thousands in offices, schools, and on buses throughout the city.
-About 50,000 abandoned cars and 800 buses clogged streets and prevented emergency measures.
-It took over 2 weeks to clear major highways and roads to bring the city back to life.
+Around 50,000 abandoned cars and 800 buses clogged streets and prevented emergency measures.
+It took more than 2 weeks to clear major highways and roads to bring the city back to life.

-- 1969: New York City was paralyzed for a week as it lay trapped under a deep blanket of snow that stranded citizens across the city.
+- 1969: New York City was paralyzed and trapped under a deep blanket of snow that stranded citizens across the city.
 Mayor Lindsay infamously delayed the snow plow fleet and they were unfortunately buried in their storage lots when they were needed most.
 Over 10,000 emergency snow workers were hired to begin shoveling out the city by hand.

-- 1977: Buffalo, New York was slammed by a storm that killed 28 people and shut down the city for over a week.
+- 1977: Buffalo, NY was slammed by a storm that killed 28 people and shut down the city for over a week.
 People remain trapped in schools, stores, and offices as highways remained clogged with thousands of stranded vehicles.

-- 1982: The National Guard was deployed to St. Louis Missouri to free its inhabitants from a disastrous snowstorm.
+- 1982: The National Guard deployed to St. Louis Missouri to free its inhabitants from a disastrous snowstorm.
 18-21 inches of snow crippled the metropolis for as long as a week.
-All transportation services shut down and hospital and emergency workers worked continuous shifts because no relieving shifts could commute.
+All transportation services shut down and hospital and emergency workers worked continuous shifts because no relief could commute.
 Around 4,000 motorists were stranded in blizzard conditions on highways.

 - 2009-2010: President Obama dubbed the weather events in Washington D.C. as “Snowmageddon.”
 The nation’s capital was completely shut down for several days after being ill-equipped for the massive snowfall.

-- 2014: The streets of Atlanta, Georgia looked like a disaster movie after a few inches of snow fell over a thin sheet of ice.
-The majority of the city’s inhabitants hit the roads all at once in an attempt to leave work, buy supplies, and get home.
-Thousands of students were forced to spend the night at school and commuters abandoned their cars to the icy gridlock while seeking shelter.
+- 2014: The streets of Atlanta looked like a disaster movie after a few inches of snow fell over a thin sheet of ice.
+Most inhabitants hit the roads all at once in an attempt to leave work, buy supplies, and get home.
+Thousands of students were forced to spend the night at school and commuters abandoned their cars in the icy gridlock to seek shelter.

 Before the mid 1800’s, municipalities had no effective snow fighting methods in their arsenal.
 In 1840, the first patent for a snow plow was filed, but was not put into operation until over 20 years later.
 In 1862, the first snow plow hit the streets of Milwaukee.
-Finally, the eyes of America were opened to the possibility of clear streets and functioning cities in the winter for the first time in our history.
+Finally, America was open to the possibility of clear streets and functioning cities in the winter for the first time in our history.

-Open roads are the circulatory lifeblood of our rural communities as well as urban centers.
+Open roads are the circulatory lifeblood of our rural communities and urban centers.
 When snow fighting crews set out to clear clogged roads, they are opening arterial pathways that keep our country running.
 Closed roads have far reaching effects on the health and economy of an area.

 Cost of Life

 Impassable roads prevent emergency crews (police, ambulances, fire fighters) from responding to incidents.
-As history has shown us, closed roads also prohibit fresh crews from relieving their counterparts at hospitals, emergency rooms, fire stations, police precincts, and more.
-Exhausted and immobilized crews cannot tend to the everyday needs of the populace, let alone the additional needs that arise during hazardous weather.
+As history has shown, closed roads also prohibit fresh crews from relieving their counterparts at hospitals, emergency rooms, fire stations, police precincts, and more.
+Exhausted and immobilized crews cannot tend to our everyday needs, let alone the additional needs that arise during hazardous weather.

 Cost of Accidents

 According to a 2014 study conducted by USA Today, “wintry weather accounted for 40% of pileups.”
-These roadway crashes are costly for many reasons:
+These roadway crashes are costly in many categories:

-- Commuter and pedestrian health (injuries, property damage, loss of work, vehicle repairs, health expenses)
+- Commuter and pedestrian health (injuries, property damage, loss of work, vehicle repairs, medical expenses)

-- Infrastructure (damage to roads, signs, barriers, debris cleanup)
+- Infrastructure (damage to road surfaces, signs, barriers, and debris cleanup)

-- Local insurance premiums (high local accident rates cause insurance companies to raise premiums for affected zip codes, which then prices out lower income families and increases the number of uninsured drivers on the road)
+- Local insurance premiums (spikes in local accident rates cause insurance companies to raise premiums for affected zip codes, which then prices out lower income families and increases the number of uninsured drivers on the road)

-- Healthcare institutions (clusters of winter accidents strain health resources)
+- Healthcare organizations (clusters of winter accidents strain medical resources)

-In the same study, USA Today reported that:
+In this same study, USA Today reported that:

 “the average roadway fatality costs about $1.32 million in associated economic costs and the average crash with a critically injured survivor costs about $1.5 million, based on a 2002 National Highway Traffic Safety Administration calculation adjusted for today's dollars.”

 Storms don’t just affect the localized area where snow falls.
-Our country’s vast commercial shipping network consists of interconnected hubs.
-Icy shutdowns in one city adversely impact many other cities as goods and services are immobilized.
+Our vast commercial shipping network contains interconnected hubs.
+Icy shutdowns in one city harm many other cities as goods and services are immobilized.

 The Federal Highway Administration found that: